-2) BUCKLING UP (if equipped)
+2) BUCKLING UP

 - (1) Buckling up.
 Be sure that you put on the seat belt.
 Connect and adjust the seat belt strap to a snug, comfortable position. - ▲ Always wear your seat belt when operating a lift truck.

-Failure to wear seat belt will result in injury or death in an event of an accident. - A Always check the condition of the seat belt and mounting hardware before operating the truck. - ♠ Replace the seat belt when it has been used in a severe accident or shows sings of severe fraying or having been cut.
+Failure to wear seat belt will result in injury or death in an event of an accident. - A Always check the condition of the seat belt and mounting hardware before operating the machine. - ▲ Replace the seat belt at least once every three years, regardless of appearance.